Ford Sierra: Initial development and reception

 In contrast to the Sierra's exterior design, its drivetrain was conservatively engineered, retaining rear-wheel drive and the same engines and transmissions as the Cortina/Taunus which were effectively 12 years old as they were first used on the TC1/MkIII generation in 1970.
 Much of this was done to appease the important fleet market which was wary of complexity.
 However, there was much modification; for example the engines were fitted with breakerless ignition, improved carburettors and the option of fuel injection, whilst 5-speed transmissions were now available.
 Most competitors were already switched to front-wheel drive around that time.
-Ford claimed however this set-up was required to offer V6-engines, which had to contribute to the Sierra's driving comfort.
-New for the Sierra was a diesel engine, although the engine itself wasn't new at all.
-Similar to the Ford Granada, Ford used an "Indenor"-engine which was designed by Peugeot in the 1950s.
-While the Granada was offered with 1.9, 2.1 and 2.5 diesels, the Sierra unit had a displacement of 2,3 liter.
-This engine was replaced only in 1989 by an all-new 1.8 liter turbodiesel, developed by Ford itself.
+Ford claimed however this set-up was required to offer V6 engines, which had to contribute to the Sierra's driving comfort.
+New for the Sierra was a diesel engine, although the engine itself was not new at all.
+Similar to the Ford Granada, Ford used an "Indenor" engine which was designed by Peugeot in the 1950s.
+While the Granada was offered with 1.9, 2.1, and 2.5 diesels, the Sierra unit had a displacement of 2.3 litres.
+This rather outdated engine was replaced in 1989 by an all-new, 1.8-litre turbodiesel, developed by Ford itself.
 The Sierra had a four-speed manual gearbox as standard, with a five-speed as option but standard on the 2.3D and 2.3 V6.
 At a time when the rival Vauxhall Cavalier was offered with a five-speed, this led to some critics commenting that the Sierra was somewhat underpowered.
 In the mid-1980s, many smaller cars (some even two segments smaller) featured five-speed gearboxes as standard.

 The chassis, however, was more sophisticated than the Cortina/Taunus, with fully independent suspension on both axles.
-The rear suspension was essentially carried over from the Granada, with trailing arms and coil springs mounted on a tubular sub-frame which also provided location for the final drive/differential housing driving the axle shafts.
-The front suspension dispensed with the Cortina/Taunus' double wishbones in favour of a scaled-up version of the Fiesta and Escort/Orion's layout with MacPherson struts, lower locating arms and anti-roll bars.
+The rear suspension was essentially carried over from the Granada, with trailing arms and coil springs mounted on a tubular subframe which also provided location for the final drive/differential housing driving the axle shafts.
+The front suspension dispensed with the Cortina/Taunus' double wishbones in favour of a scaled-up version of the Fiesta and Escort/Orion's layout with MacPherson struts, lower locating arms, and anti-roll bars.